 Xi vows to further open China economy amid US trade spat

-BOAO, China: President Xi Jinping vowed on Tuesday (Apr 10) to take new steps to open China's economy "wider and wider" amid a broiling trade confrontation with the United States.
+BOAO, China: Chinese President Xi Jinping pledged on Tuesday (Apr 10) to lower car tariffs this year and take other steps to further open the world's number two economy, indirectly addressing major complaints by the United States in a simmering trade row.

-He said China will take measures to liberalise automobile investment, reduce tariffs on cars this year and protect intellectual property - all areas that have been high on the list of demands by Washington.

 Pledging a "new phase of opening up", Xi told an economic forum on the southern island of Hainan that Beijing "does not seek a trade surplus" and hopes to increase imports.